 Open-source projects are publicly available projects where team members voluntarily contribute their skills and time.
 The goal is to create a free product for everyone to use, with or without further modifications.

-There are several open-source projects that need capable technical writers.
+Several open-source projects need capable technical writers.
 Get in touch with the project stakeholders and volunteer your services.
 I am sure they would love to have you on board.

 Check out Open Source for open-source projects that are currently available.
 You can also check out Ubuntu Documentation, Gnome Documentation, and LibreOffice Docs for more such projects.
 This Reddit post has several open-source projects classified by complexity that you can check out.

-Method 2: Build a portfolio by documenting the products you use
+Method 2: Build a documentation portfolio by documenting the products you use

-Recommended for beginners and entry-level technical writers, this is perhaps the fastest and best method for building a portfolio as it not only gives you a portfolio you could use but also helps you hone your technical writing skills.
-I recommend this method for entry-level technical writers because it gives you the freedom to explore various styles of documentation, and also enables you to build much-needed confidence in your technical writing skills.
+Recommended for beginners and entry-level technical writers, this is perhaps the fastest and best method for building a portfolio, as it not only gives you a portfolio you can use but also helps you hone your technical writing skills.
+I recommend this method for entry-level technical writers because it gives you the freedom to explore various styles of documentation and also enables you to build much-needed confidence in your technical writing skills.
+Experienced technical writers can also use this method if their published documents are private, internal-circulation only, or blocked by non-disclosure agreements (NDA).
+Here’s how you can build a documentation portfolio by documenting products you use:

-- Add links to the portfolio in your LinkedIn, Fiverr, Upwork, or Freelancer profiles.
+Share your portfolio on your LinkedIn, Fiverr, Upwork, or Freelancer profiles.

 Benefits of the second method